keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ```

 When running, the Compaction Coordinator polls the TabletServers for summary
 information about their external compaction queues.
-It keeps track of the Major
+It keeps track of the major
 compaction priorities for each Tablet Server and queue.
 When a Compactor
-requests the next Major compaction job the Compaction Coordinator finds the
+requests the next major compaction job the Compaction Coordinator finds the
-Tablet Server with the highest priority Major compaction for that queue and
+Tablet Server with the highest priority major compaction for that queue and
 communicates with that Tablet Server to reserve an external compaction.
 The
 priority in this case is an integer value based on the number of input files
 for the compaction.
 For system compactions, the number is negative starting at